-The digital receptionist feature allows 3CX to answer phone calls automatically and present callers with a menu of options.
-For example, “For sales press 1.
-For support press 2 or wait on the line to be transferred to the operator.”
-A digital receptionist is also known as an auto attendant or IVR.
+The “Digital Receptionist” function enables 3CX to answer phone calls automatically and present callers with a menu of options.
+For example: “For sales, press 1.
+For support, press 2 or wait to be transferred to the operator.”
+A digital receptionist is also known as an Auto Attendant or IVR.

-You can configure many different digital receptionists each with their own extension number.
-Depending on your preferences you may configure these to answer calls based on which line the call comes in from, as well on whether the call is received inside or outside office hours.
-For example, you can have a different prompt for outside office hours that does not include the options to be transferred to groups / queues that do not have agents available to take calls.
+You can configure many different digital receptionists, each with their own extension number.
+Depending on your preferences you may configure these to answer calls based on the number receiving the call, as well as the time the call is received, i.e. inside or outside of office hours.
+For example, you can have a different prompt for outside of office hours to not include the option(s) to transfer the call to groups / queues that are not available to take calls.

 Recording a Menu Prompt

 Before you create your digital receptionist, you must first write down the menu options you wish to offer the caller and then record the announcement.
-A simple example would be, “Welcome to Company XYZ, For sales press 1.
-For support press 2 or stay on the line for an operator.”
+A simple example would be, “Welcome to Company XYZ.
+For sales, press 1.
+For support, press 2 or wait for an operator.”

-Note: It is generally recommended to put the number the user should press after the option, i.e. “For sales, press 1,” rather than “press 1 for sales.”
-This is because the user will wait for the desired option and only then “register” what number to press.
+Note: It is generally recommended to put the number the user should press after the option, i.e. “For sales, press 1,” rather than “Press 1 for sales.”
+This is because the user waits for the desired option and only then understands which number to press for the option.